 Due to this, there is a sea of information out there about fundraising, and this makes it understandably difficult to know what to do.

-Whether your nonprofit organization is setting far-stretched overarching yearly goals or short-term campaign goals – setting and meeting fundraising goals can be complex.
+Whether your nonprofit organization is setting annual goals or short-term campaign goals – setting and meeting fundraising goals can be complex.

 How to Set Fundraising Goals

 There are many ways out there in which you can go about setting your fundraising goals.
 In this article, we are focusing on one of the most common and most effective methods out there: the SMART method for goal-setting.

 The SMART Method for Setting Fundraising Goals and Objectives